 as $\{Q_v^i\}_i$ is a PVM.
 Using Naimark's dilation theorem, we can replace $P_u$ with a PVM that performs at least as well.
 Now, consider the assignment $\mc{S}=(P_u, Q_v)$ for $\mc{G}(B,J,R)$.
 This assignment has value:

 using the assumption from equation \eqref{eq:assumption-soundness}.
-By \cref{lem:dummy-game-value} we conclude that the $s\leq 1/\poly(R)$ and the claim follows. \end{proof}
+By \cref{lem:dummy-game-value} we conclude that the $s\leq 1/\exp(R)$ and the claim follows. \end{proof}

 \begin{remark} In the argument above, we note that properties (2)-(4) are not necessary to establish the proof of the theorem statement.
-However, in establishing these results, it does means that in addition to $\RE$-hardness, the instances of smooth label cover coming from this reduction also have these additional nice properties, which, for example, made them amenable to the specific applications in \cite{guruswami-bypassing}. \end{remark}
+However, in establishing these results, it does mean that in addition to $\RE$-hardness, the instances of smooth label cover coming from this reduction also have these additional properties, which made them amenable to the specific applications in \cite{guruswami-bypassing}. \end{remark}